EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 That will build the application and produce a `VehicleQuotes.CreateUser/nupkg/VehicleQuotes.CreateUser.1.0.0.nupkg` file.

 We won't make the tool available for the entire system.
-Instead, we will make it available from within the our solution's directory only.
+Instead, we will make it available from within our solution's directory only.
 We can make that happen if we create a tool manifest file in the source code's root directory.
 That's done with this command, ran from the root dir:

 ```sh
 dotnet new tool-manifest